Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 Although Ansible is written in Python, knowing Python is not necessary to use Ansible because the automation tasks are written in the human readable language YAML.
 Click [here](../master/resources/yaml.pdf) to get a brief introduction to YAML.
 These YAML files are called playbooks.
 Users execute the playbook against a set of hosts in an inventory file to automate the job.
 To read a short intro on playbooks click [here](../master/resources/playbooks.pdf).
 Playbooks also make use of the Jinja2 templating system.
 All these tools together make Ansible a very easy to use, dynamic tool for automating jobs.

-# Ansible and Other Vendors
+# Ansible's Interoperability
-Ansible can be used with other vendors as well.
+Ansible can be used with other vendors and/or software as well.
 Some include:
-* Juniper
-* Arista
-* Cisco
-* Cumulus
-* Nokia
+* Network vendors: Arista, Cisco, Cumulus, Nokia
-* Amazon Web Server
+* Cloud technologies: Amazon Web Server, OpenStack, VMWare
-* OpenStack
-* VMWare
-* Red Hat Enterprise Virtualization (RHEV)
+* Operating Systems: Ubuntu, Red Hat Enterprise Linux

 # [Wiki Contents](https://github.com/Juniper/ansible-junos-examples/wiki)
 1. Juniper and Ansible